-Yes, elephants can pick up sounds that even we humans cannot hear by picking these up with their bones.
-These vibrations are usually in the infrasonic range of 30 Hertz.
+Yes, elephants can pick up sounds that even we humans cannot hear by picking them up with their bones.
+These vibrations are usually in the infrasonic range of 30 Hz.

 Elephants don’t just hear these frequencies in their bones, though; they can also produce them to communicate!
-In fact, elephant “rumbles” can travel just over 2km away!
+In fact, elephant “rumbles” can travel just over 2 kilometers away!

 With an estimated 257,000,000,000 neurons in their whole nervous systems and around 11,000,000,000 in the cerebral cortex alone, it’s not hard to guess elephants are clever!

 The only other animals that beat both elephants and us are the long-finned pilot whale and fin whale!
-Elephants also have the largest brains – 6.5 kg for African and 5.5kg for Asian elephants.
+Elephants also have the largest brains: 6.5 kg for Africans and 5.5kg for Asian elephants.

-Of course, neurons and brain size aren’t the only or most accurate measure of intelligence!
-However, research on elephant behavior, communication, and memory further prove theirs!
+Of course, neurons and brain size aren’t the only or most accurate measures of intelligence!
+However, research on elephant behavior, communication, and memory further proves theirs!

 13. Elephants Really Do Have Thick Skin!

-Elephants, particularly African elephants, live in tough climates, where it’s hot, and water is often scarce.
-As such, they’ve evolved to manage these harsh conditions with a thick skin!
+Elephants, particularly African elephants, live in tough climates where it’s hot and water is often scarce.
+As such, they’ve evolved to manage these harsh conditions with thick skin!